length

 Meals: B, D

-Today a leisurely start lets you spend some time in Kiso-Fukushima before catching the train to Yabuhara, where your trek resumes.
-By doing this we avoid the highway walking from Kiso-Fukushima.
-From Yabuhara, the Nakasendo Way climbs up to the Torii Pass, named after the Shinto torii gate, which marks one of four protective sites surrounding Mount Ontake.
+Today you will catch the train from Kiso-Fukushima to Yabuhara and start your final day’s walk of the Nakasendo Way, hiking up to the Torii Pass, named after the Shinto Torii Gate, which marks one of four protective sites surrounding Mount Ontake.
 At 1197m, the Torii Pass is a great vantage point for views of Mount Ontake on a clear day.
-The descent takes you along narrow mountain paths until you emerge at the outskirts of Narai, the wealthiest of the post towns along the trail.
+The descent takes you along narrow mountain paths until you emerge at the outskirts of Narai, a lovely post town and the wealthiest of the post towns along the trail.
 Explore and relax in the cafes and shops of this well-preserved and atmospheric town.

 Meals: B, D